 lord, kurios, requires extra diligence.
 Hence this study.

-There are a number of ways to rightly divide God's word in the New Testament Greek about the name of God and the uses of kurios.
+There are a number of ways to rightly divide God's word in the New Testament Greek concerning the name of God His Son's title.
 First, as the King James translators did with Psalm 110:1, Bible students can search out the New Testament for Old Testament quotations using Jehovah and then apply this knowledge by remembering or noting those specific uses of Jehovah in the New Testament.
 There are also a great number of places where the immediate context indicates that the scripture must be talking about the Lord Jesus Christ or about the Creator, the Father of our Lord Jesus Christ.

 Lastly, phrases using Jehovah in the Old Testament can be recognized in the New.
 All of the words in God's Word are used with a mathematical precision and a scientific accuracy.
 This is also true of the Old Testament uses of Jehovah.
 Understanding these great biblical uses of God's name, especially as they appear and reappear in a series of Old Testament phrases, allows us to recognize God's purposes in placing His name in these phrases in the New Testament.
-Likewise, the Greek word kurios is use alone for our Lord and Savior in several very specific ways.
+Likewise, the Greek word kurios is used, without the rest of the Lord's title, in several very specific ways.
 These New Testament phrases can also be studied so that we may have the rightly divided word of truth on the name of God and the title of His Son as Lord of all.